Deductions Subject to the 2% Limit in header of articles

 Lawyer’s fee and court-filing fees for court cases against the IRS over a tax issue

-To learn more, see IRS Publication 529: Miscellaneous Deductions.
+To learn more, see Publication 529: Miscellaneous Deductions at www.irs.gov.

-You can deduct certain fees and other expenses for managing investments that produce taxable income.
+You can deduct certain fees and other expenses for managing investments.
+The investments must produce taxable income.
 You'll deduct the fees and expenses under the 2% limitation rule.

 These include the cost of: